webhintio/hint/docs/user-guide/rules/image-optimization-cloudinary.md

 ## Can the rule be configured?

-Yes, if you don’t want to use the `CLOUDINARY_URL` environment variable to set up your crendentiasl, you can do the following:
+Yes, if you don’t want to use the `CLOUDINARY_URL` environment variable to set up your credentials, you can do the following:

 ```json
 "image-optimization-cloudinary": ["error", {